CardioLife TEC-5600 series defibrillators from NIHON KOHDEN

 It was however impossible for NIHON KOHDEN to get any success outside of Japan since distributors could buy the original models at cheaper prices, directly from Cardiac Science.

-Instead of licensing the design from Cardiac Science, a few engineers in NIHON KOHDEN quietly started to experiment with biphasic defibrillation on pigs and came up with the proprietary Acti-Biphasic defibrillation shock.
-It was done with minimal external collaboration, the company thus had great difficulty securing the necessary clinical support to advance the number of investigated cases for proper clinical validation.
+Instead of licensing the design from Cardiac Science, a few engineers in NIHON KOHDEN quietly started to experiment with biphasic defibrillation on pigs and very quickly came up with the proprietary Acti-Biphasic defibrillation shock.
+It was done internally, with minimal clinical collaboration, the company thus had great difficulty securing the necessary clinical support to advance the number of investigated cases for proper clinical validation.
 To date, there is not a single clinical paper published on Acti-Biphasic defibrillation.

 The Absence of Internal Safeguards